Between stimulus and response there is a space.

 Meditation is a practice that can widen that tiny space.

-It conditions me to notice that space, to take a breath there—observe my body’s natural reaction, the thoughts my mind produces.
 It gives me an opportunity to get curious about them—where they came from, whether they’re serving me, and what alternatives might exist—and leverage this space to choose a more intentional response.

 I still love yoga.
 I’ve practiced for years and it has been amazing for balance and strength, physically and mentally.
 Adding a separate meditation practice, where I am actually just sitting still and observing the workings of my own mind, has been transformative.